Eyob1984/reading-notes/class-12-reading.md

 #### Write the following steps in the correct order:

-   *Ask the client if they want to sign in via a third party
+   1 Ask the client if they want to sign in via a third party

-   *Make a request to a third-party API endpoint
+   2 Make a request to a third-party API endpoint

-   *Make a request to the access token endpoint
+   3 Make a request to the access token endpoint

-   *Receive access token
+   4 Receive access token

-   *Redirect to a third party authentication endpoint
+   5 Redirect to a third party authentication endpoint

-   *Receive authorization code
+   6 Receive authorization code

-   *Register your application to get a client_id and client_secret
+   7 Register your application to get a client_id and client_secret

 #### What can you do with an authorization code?